Some of them are as follows:

 2) SQL and CSV Injection

 SQL injection is a type of attack and web security vulnerability that modifies any data without user permission.
 It depends on the SQL code execution to extract data from the database.
 It allows attackers to mimic real credentials with fake ones, create new credentials, and get access to admin accounts so they can access the server.

 SQL injections come in different shapes and sizes.
 Some of the common types of SQL injection attacks targeting React applications are:

 On the other hand, CSV injection can take place when websites incorporate untrusted inputs inside their CSV files.
 When Microsoft Excel or any other spreadsheet program is used to open that CSV file, any cell that contains = will be considered a formula by that software.

 3) Arbitrary Code Execution

 When an attacker gains arbitrary code execution rights, they can run arbitrary codes and commands on a process.
 It is a vulnerability found in either the hardware or software responsible for processing the arbitrary code.
 Since these types of exploits are highly vulnerable, therefore, these should immediately be removed from services and applications used by the general public.

 One way to overcome this problem is to force applications to only read the tokens created previously during development.
 This allows the system to produce relevant headers by sending a request to a server.
-Developers should take action immediately to prevent such attacks otherwise, their application will be vulnerable.
+Developers should take action immediately to prevent such attacks otherwise, their applications will be vulnerable.

 4) Server-Side Rendering Attack